Microwave: First microwave communication experiments

 Practical use of microwave frequencies did not occur until the 1940s and 1950s due to a lack of adequate sources, since the triode vacuum tube (valve) electronic oscillator used in radio transmitters could not produce frequencies above a few hundred megahertz due to excessive electron transit time and interelectrode capacitance.
 By the 1930s, the first low-power microwave vacuum tubes had been developed using new principles; the Barkhausen–Kurz tube and the split-anode magnetron.
 These could generate a few watts of power at frequencies up to a few gigahertz and were used in the first experiments in communication with microwaves.

 In 1931 an Anglo-French consortium headed by Andre C. Clavier demonstrated the first experimental microwave relay link, across the English Channel 40 mi between Dover, UK and Calais, France.
 The system transmitted telephony, telegraph and facsimile data over bidirectional 1.7 GHz beams with a power of one-half watt, produced by miniature Barkhausen–Kurz tubes at the focus of 10 ft metal dishes.

 A word was needed to distinguish these new shorter wavelengths, which had previously been lumped into the "short wave" band, which meant all waves shorter than 200 meters.
 The terms quasi-optical waves and ultrashort waves were used briefly but did not catch on.
-The first usage of the word micro-wave apparently occurred in 1931.
+The first usage of the word micro-wave occurred in 1931 in reporting of the Clavier Anglo-French microwave link.